in2code-de/powermail/Documentation/ForAdministrators/BestPractice/Templates/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Do you need some dynamic values from TypoScript in your Template or RTE?
-Use a cObject viehelper:
+Use a cObject ViewHelper:

 .. code-block:: text